 All videos then conclude with an exercise and call to action.

 Note: Just making people more trustworthy is worth the price of admission!
 Having Great Employees is priceless!

 2. Be Productive

-In workshops, I often have a CEO who has invited their HR executive to be a guest.
-I have both of them go through a simple exercise.
-I have them take out a blank sheet of paper and write down what each believes are the three most important strategic objectives of that HR executive.
+In my Vistage workshops, I often have CEOs who have invited their HR executive to be a guest.
+I have them go through a simple exercise.
+They get a blank sheet of paper and write down what each believes are the three most important strategic objectives of that HR executive.
 Then I have them show their lists to everyone else.
 And guess what- they never match!

-While I am intimately familiar with performance management by MBO's, KPI's, and OKR's, none of these approaches will serve us if we're not on the same page with the most important strategic objectives.
+While I am intimately familiar with performance management by MBO's, KPI's, and OKR's, none of these approaches will serve us if we're not on the same page with the three most important strategic objectives.
+Not matter what your job is.
 Getting that defined is where we'll start.
-Then they have to understand what benchmarks are sought from our activities.
+Then they have to discover what benchmarks are related to those activities.
 Whether you call that results, objectives, key indicators or some other name, what quality and quantity benchmarks define great performance?

 I also address the importance of managing their time, having performance agreements, and focusing on results.

 You want your employees to be responsible for their performance.
 To know their jobs, and to know when they are succeeding or failing, without having to be asked or without having to be told, because they understand their job so well.